preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 .. image:: team-collaboration-administrator-new.png

-+ **App Administrator**: You are automatically added as the Administrator of the site.
++ **App Administrator**: You are automatically added as the Administratore.
 Add or remove Administrators as needed.

 7. Click "Next".
 8. Set Enterprise Properties if nedded.

 .. image:: team-collaboration-properties.png

-9. Set Owner and also set Members, if needed.
+9. Set Owner and also Members, if needed.

 .. image:: team-collaboration-owner.png

-10. Click CREATE to create the Team Site or SEND FOR APPROVAL depending on how the template has been set up.
+10. Click CREATE to create the Teamwork or SEND FOR APPROVAL, depending on how the template has been set up.

 .. image:: team-collaboration-create.png

-**Note!** When the Teamwork site has been created, the above settings can not be edited here.

 Attach a Teamwork Site
 ************************